-Our second axiom states that the cost function is additive with respect to independent experiments: \begin{ax} The cost of performing two independent experiments is the sum of their costs:
+Our second axiom states that the cost function is additive with respect to combining independent experiments: \begin{ax} The cost of performing two independent experiments is the sum of their costs:

-\end{ax} An immediate implication of Axioms \ref{axm:info-content} and \ref{axm:additivity} is that a completely uninformative signal has zero cost.
+\end{ax} An immediate implication of Axioms \ref{axm:info-content} and \ref{axm:additivity} is that a completely uninformative experiment has zero cost.
 This follows from the fact that an uninformative experiment $\mu$ is Blackwell equivalent to the product experiment $\mu \otimes \mu$.

-In many settings an experiment can, with non-negligible probability, fail to produce new evidence.
-The next axiom states that the cost of an experiment is linear in the probability that the experiment will generate information.
+In many settings, an experiment can sometimes fail to produce new evidence.
+The next axiom states that the cost of an experiment is linear in the probability that it will generate information.
 Given $\mu$, we define a new experiment, which we call a \emph{dilution} of $\mu$ and denote by $\alpha \cdot \mu$.
-In this new experiment, with probability $\alpha$ the signal $\mu$ is produced, and with probability $1-\alpha$ a completely uninformative signal is observed.
-Formally, given $\mu = (S,(\mu_i))$, fix a new signal realization $o \notin S$ and $\alpha\in\left[0,1\right]$.
+In this new experiment, with probability $\alpha$ the experiment $\mu$ is produced, and with probability $1-\alpha$ a completely uninformative signal is observed.
+Formally, given $\mu = (S,(\mu_i))$, fix a new signal realization $o \notin S$ and a probability $\alpha\in\left[0,1\right]$.
 We define where $\nu_{i}(E) = \alpha \mu_i(E)$ for every measurable $E \subseteq S$, and $\nu_i(\{o\})= 1 - \alpha$.
 The next axiom specifies the cost of such an experiment: